 The Provincial Common Orientation is intended to support a holistic approach to geriatric care through learning activities that integrate the complex physical, cognitive, social and mental health concerns frequently experienced among older adults.

-For regulated health professionals working in specialized and focused geriatric services, additional continuing education is available through Ontario’s Regional Specialized Geriatric Services Programs who provide advanced education that integrates new evidence and advanced clinical concepts (Tier 3).
-A final Tier (Tier 4), focused on the development of leadership and systems thinking in geriatric care enables the better integration of geriatric clinical expertise with health policy to support the design of integrated care systems for older adults in Ontario.
-Tier 4 content will be available through Provincial Geriatrics Leadership Ontario.
+For experienced, regulated health professionals already working in specialized and focused geriatric services, additional continuing education is available through Ontario’s Regional Specialized Geriatric Services programs who provide advanced education that integrates new evidence and advanced clinical concepts (see side link to Geriatric Continuing Professional Education.